 - Health Educator

 Within a dental office, a dental health educator plays a vital and valuable role in promoting proper oral health care and working with patients to help avoid oral illness.
-People are educated about the availability of healthcare services by health educators and community health professionals.
+Health educators and community health professionals educate people about the availability of healthcare services.
 Specialists in health education instruct people on how to adopt healthy habits.
-They devise plans to improve people’s lives and communities’ well-being.
+They devise plans to improve people’s lives and communities well-being.

 - Health Advocate

-Patients are assisted by health advocates in obtaining inexpensive, effective, and high-quality healthcare.
+Health advocates assist in obtaining inexpensive, effective, and high-quality healthcare.
 They also assist healthcare providers in increasing patient engagement.